New teaching degree and Early Childhood Education Certificate programs launch Fall 2018

 OCCC, LCSD and others build new track to teaching degree

-Oregon Coast Community College (OCCC) has been awarded a major grant to help the region “grow our own” teachers for the K-12 schools that serve communities along the Central Oregon Coast.
+Last year, Oregon Coast Community College (OCCC) was awarded a major grant to help the region “grow our own” teachers for the K-12 schools that serve communities along the Central Oregon Coast.

-The first seeds of the project were planted in February of this year and, with the opportunity to apply for funding from Meyer Memorial Trust, the plan grew to include several other partners.
+The first seeds of the project were planted in February of last year and, with the opportunity to apply for funding from Meyer Memorial Trust, the plan grew to include several other partners.

 “This program is another of the College’s ongoing efforts to add to the career opportunities available to our students right here in Lincoln County,” said Daniel Lara, OCCC’s Dean of Academics and Workforce.

 In a release, the Meyer Memorial Trust stated it strives to “advance equity across Oregon,” and works “to help build wealth in communities that have long experienced income disparities.”
 Income disparities are the norm here in Lincoln County, as evidenced by the county’s own “10-Year Economic Update” study, whose findings included 2012 median family income totals of $41,996 for Lincoln County as compared to $50,036 for the state.

 One of the desired outcomes of the grant is to produce a more diverse teacher workforce and the project will include targeted outreach to underrepresented populations.
 OCCC is partnering with the Confederated Tribes of Siletz Indians and Centro de Ayuda to provide culturally appropriate outreach and student recruitment.
 The partnerships will also help support cultural representation on program advisory boards.

 Through the program, local students can take core courses at Oregon Coast Community College and then transfer to Western Oregon University’s College of Education to complete a four-year degree and earn a teaching certification.
 The program also includes placement in student-teaching positions here in Lincoln County.